idiv-biodiversity/pollen-limitation-data-descriptor/Output/README.md

 - `cache/master_es_multi_methods.csv` - the output of `Compute_ES.R`

 - `cache/table_for_publication_freq_graph_ok.csv` produced by `Publication_frequencies.R`.
 This is the table behind the publication frequency graph (Figure 1).

+# Folder `share`

+This folder is empty, but will be populated with the PDF and PNG files for each figure once their corresponding scripts are executed.